ALBERT-THE-DEV/Animal-Image-Classifier/README.md

 # Animal-Image-Classifier (FastAI)

-This is a project that showcases an animal image classifier web application that classifies images of animals into 10 categories using a ResNet34 model trained with FastAI.
+This is a learning project that showcases an animal image classifier web application that classifies images of animals into 10 categories using a ResNet34 model trained with FastAI.
 User uploads an image to get predictions with confidence scores.

 Project Overview
 ----------------